-05 (1) The Commission must-

-(a) pay the Commissioner such salary and any such allowances, and

-(b) make any such payments towards the provision of superannuation benefits for or in respect of the Commissioner, as may be provided for by or under the terms of the Commissioner's appointment.
+- 5 (1) The Commission must- - (a) pay the Commissioner such salary and any such allowances, and - (b) make any such payments towards the provision of superannuation benefits for or in respect of the Commissioner, as may be provided for by or under the terms of the Commissioner's appointment.

-(2) The Commission must pay to or in respect of a person who has ceased to hold office as Commissioner such amounts (if any) by way ofas may have been provided for by or under the terms of the Commissioner's appointment.
+- (2) The Commission must pay to or in respect of a person who has ceased to hold office as Commissioner such amounts (if any) by way of-

+- (a) pension or gratuities, or

+- (b) provision for those benefits

+as may have been provided for by or under the terms of the Commissioner's appointment.